 At the train station.
-Next to the silos the cattle cars supposed to take us someplace, we don’t know where.
+Next to the silos there are cattle cars supposed to take us someplace, we don’t know where.
 The destination is a closely guarded secret.

-Other trucks full of prisoners are coming: they’re the ones until now left at San Sabba’s Rice Mill, arrested only because they belong to the Jewish race.
+Other trucks full of prisoners are coming: they’re the ones that until now were left at San Sabba’s Rice Mill, arrested only because they belong to the Jewish race.

 Together with my five cellmates they make me board a wagon, where some women accused of aiding the partisans found a place.
 Those from the Rice Mill, about eighty men, women and children, are locked in two wagons behind ours. […]